Master's Degree in Data and Design.

 By taking our Master’s Degree in Data & Design, you will be part of a committed and motivated group of designers, researchers, thinkers and storytellers in a hands-on collaborative learning experience.
 You can develop your ideas by working on projects based on real problems.

 We will address very different disciplines: from sociology, communication strategy or cartography, to audiovisual research methods and data science.
 We will mix them critically and always thinking in terms of design.
+We will crossover them with a critical perspective and grounded always in design methodology.

 Together we will answer questions like ...